Asymptotic behavior of minimizing $p$-harmonic maps when $p \nearrow 2$ in dimension 2: Lower bound

 where $U_p$ is the map given by proposition \ref{prop:mixedlorentz}.
-Consequences of this fact are described in proposition \ref{prop:mixedboundedness}.
-The perimeter $\mathrm{Per}$ of the level set $\{U > t\}$ is defined through the $\BV$-gradient of the characteristic function of the level set \cite[Section 7.4]{willem2013functional} :
+Some of consequences of this fact are described in proposition \ref{prop:mixedboundedness}.
+The perimeter $\mathrm{Per}$ of the level set $\{U > t\}$ is defined through the gradient measure of the characteristic function of the level set \cite[Section 7.4]{willem2013functional} which is of bounded variation (BV):

 To prove the announced bound we will first write an estimate concerning real numbers (lemma \ref{lemma:alg_lemma_lorentz}).
 We will then integrate it in lemma \ref{prop:intermediateintegraloncircleestimate} on $\partial \B(a;\rho)$ and then, with the help of the circle proposition \ref{prop:circleconstruction}, we will choose appropriately the shells on which we will integrate.
 The function $U$ is explicitly given in the proof, see \eqref{eq:theFunctU}.